How to self-publish your book on Amazon (the ultimate guide)

-You can go either way on this . . . or, indeed, vary your approach.
-The Amazon-only approach has in its favour that: (A) it’s easy to manage, (B) you enjoy sales via KDP Select that would otherwise be closed to you, and (C) Amazon is so dominant that you’re accessing most of the market anyway.
+You can go either way on this or, indeed, vary your approach.
+The Amazon-only approach has some advantages in that: (A) it’s easy to manage, (B) you enjoy sales via KDP Select that would otherwise be closed to you, and (C) Amazon is so dominant that you’re accessing most of the market anyway.

 And against that?
 Well, there are other retailers and they’re keen to make sure that they don’t totally lose out on the indie-publishing boom.
 Some prominent indie authors get a full 50% of their writing income from the non-Amazon stores, which they’ll achieve using techniques additional to the ones described in this post.
 With those other retailers, you don’t win via an approach of fire-and-forget.

 Where you stand on this decision is up to you.
 There are prominent voices on both sides of the fence.